dgmiller/portfolio/README.md

 ## Customer Lifetime Value

-Marketing to the right customers means we should try to figure out who our most valuable customers are so that we can focus our limited resources on the customers who are most worth the investment.
-The clv object pulls data from the sales database and predicts average purchase behavior of each customer over a specified time period using a statistical model detailed in *"Counting Your Customers" the Easy Way: An Alternative to the Pareto/NBD Model* by Fader, et al. This is implemented via the lifetimes module at github.com/CamDavidsonPilon/lifetimes.
+Marketing to the right customers means we should try to figure out who our most valuable customers are.
+The clv object implements a statistical model detailed in *"Counting Your Customers" the Easy Way: An Alternative to the Pareto/NBD Model* by Fader, et al using the lifetimes module at github.com/CamDavidsonPilon/lifetimes.

 ```python